libratbag/libratbag/doc/dbus.rst

         If the device does not have the disabled resolution capability, this property is always false.

-        This property is read-only, use the :func:`SetDisabled` or :func:`SetEnabled` method to set a resolution as disabled or enabled .

 .. attribute:: Resolution

         :type: v